Item #5529 Catalogue of the Eden Musée, 55 West 23rd St. Price Ten Cents. Leopold Lindau, Merkel, author. Mayer, lithographers Ottmann.

 Catalogue of the Eden Musée, 55 West 23rd St. Price Ten Cents.

 New York: Rich G. Hollaman, 73 Fulton St., 1884.
-8vo, chromolithographic wrappers.
-72 pp., alternating text with blank pages saved for advertisements, 5 ads, numerous b&w illus.
+4to (9.625” x 6.5”), chromolithographic wrappers.
+72 pp., alternating text and blank pp. reserved for advertisements, 5 ads, numerous b&w illus.
+CONDITION: Good, one signature detached, a few very minor chips and tears along extremities, .24” loss at lower-left corner of front wrapper, spine edge curled.

 A handsome guide to the Eden Musée wax museum, concert hall, and amusement center in New York City.